On the combination of graph data for assessing thin-file borrowers' creditworthiness

-The dataset is generated using the attributes defined in section \ref{sec:featEng}, the subset $\textbf{A}: X_{Node}$ denotes the dataset of characteristics of the node. $\textbf{B}: X_{BenchScore}$ is the Benchmark score; this attribute will also be used as a benchmark to quantify our methodology's contribution.
-The statistics obtained from the position of the node within the network are denoted as $\textbf{C}: X_{NodeStats}$.
-The feature set $\textbf{D}: X_{EgoNet}$ are the EgoNet Aggregation, and EgoNet Weighted Aggregation Features that are calculated in three scenarios, considering the entire network, considering only those edges that are bridges, and finally considering those edges that are not bridges.
-An edge connecting the nodes $u$ and $v$ is called a \textbf{bridge}; if removing this edge, there is no longer a path connecting $u$ and $v$. $\textbf{E}: X_{GNN, N2V}$ corresponds to the features created by applying Graph Neural Networks and Node2Vec.
-People are characterized with features from both networks, EOWNet and FamilyNet, while EOWNet only characterizes companies.
+The datasets for machine learning training and validation experiments are composed of the following subsets of features. \begin{itemize} \item Subset $\textbf{A}: X_{Node}$ is the dataset of node characteristics. \item Subset $\textbf{B}: X_{BenchScore}$ is the benchmark score; this attribute is also used as a benchmark to quantify the performance of our proposed approach. \item Subset $\textbf{C}: X_{NodeStats}$ is composed of the statistics obtained from the position of the node within the network. \item Subset $\textbf{D}: X_{EgoNet}$ includes the egoNet aggregation and the egoNet weighted aggregation features that are calculated in three scenarios, considering the entire network, considering only those edges that are bridges, and considering those edges that are not bridges\footnote{An edge connecting the nodes $u$ and $v$ is called a \textbf{bridge}; if removing this edge, there is no longer a path connecting $u$ and $v$}. \item Subset $\textbf{E}: X_{GNN, N2V}$ corresponds to the features created by applying GNNs and Node2Vec.
+People are characterized by features from both networks (EOWNet and FamilyNet), while companies are characterized only by EOWNet. \end{itemize}

-For this study, we grouped these features into eight incremental sets of information.
-The detail of these is presented below in Table \ref{table:featuresGroup}.
+For this study, we aggregated these feature subsets into eight increasingly larger datasets for training and validation, each defining a different experimental setting.
+The details of the feature sets are presented below in Table \ref{table:featuresGroup}.